surniaulula/wpsso/readme.txt

 = 3.25.3 =

-2016/02/25 - Added a new NGFB_HIDE_ALL_WARNINGS constant - see the NGFB Setup Guide for details.
+2016/02/25 - Added a new WPSSO_HIDE_ALL_WARNINGS constant - see the WPSSO Setup Guide for details.

 = 3.25.1 =